auvehassan/Git-Commands/gitRemote.md

 # Git-Remote
 Managing remote repositories in Git involves a set of commands that allow you to add, view, and remove connections to other repositories.

-- This command is used to manage the set of remotes that you are tracking with your local repository.
+- Manage the set of remotes that you are tracking with your local repository.
   ```
   git remote
   ```